FoodyFood/multidash-flask-app/README.md

 Flask app that has a mix of both embedded Dash apps and pure html pages.

+This multidash flask app will run inside JupyterHub and allow external viewing by leveraging Jupyter Proxy.

 A good reason to use flask over pure dash would be that you can add authentication and have other plain html paths.
 It's more of a conventional server in a sense.